 Here are two side photographs to help understand the modifications.

-This is an interesting circuit with three voltage inputs, a constant multiplier, an index, and an offset.
 This image shows the voltage processing of two ramps.
 I have the M control set at center and have an external -5V into the M input.
-Vb as directd by M to the output.
+Vb is crossfaded to the output.
 I am not using Va as I don't have enough scope channels to display five signals.

 This scope image shows the same setup with Voffset applied to shift the output positive.

-Removing the Voffset and changing M to -5V directs Vc to the output.
+Removing the Voffset and changing M to -5V crossfades Vc to the output.
 You can see distortion in the output waveform with a 2.5 KHz Vc.

-An M index of -2.5V directs Vb and Vc to the output.
+An M index of -2.5V crossfades Vb and Vc together to the output.